Odawara District

 "Nice girls," said Matlock, raising his brow.
 "Members?"

-"There's always a possibility.
-But heavy parent permission problems, in any case."
-Thackeray sorted through a pile of mikons.
-"Givans and Taylor must've gone through the whole gambit.
-That's why we got invited over to 'play.'
-Their Father put the nix on religion.
-And I think it might be just as well that way.
-I'm lousy at pressure proselyting."
+“There’s always a possibility.
+But heavy parent permission problems.”
+Thackeray sorted through a pile of mikans.
+“Givans and Taylor went through the whole gambit.
+That’s why we got invited over to play.
+Their dad put the nix on religion.
+And just as well.
+I’m lousy at pressure proselyting.”

-"Don't throw away all hope."
-Matlock took the bag of mikons from his companion and weighed it.
+“Don’t throw away all hope.”
+Matlock took the bag of mikans from his companion and weighed it.

 "Hey, I've got no expectations.
 I just met them."

-They finished shopping and took their baskets to the cashiers' aisle.
-The totals were tallied and Matlock paid the girl, who handed him a receipt and several plastic bags.
+They finished shopping and took their baskets to the cashiers’ aisle.
+The totals were tallied and Thackeray paid the girl, who handed him the receipt and several plastic bags.

-Thackery had not seen a brown paper grocery bag since coming to Japan.
-Instead, the stores used thin, incredibly strong plastic bags with handles.
+Thackeray hadn’t seen a brown paper grocery bag since coming to Japan.
+The stores used incredibly strong plastic bags with handles.
 And the customers had to stuff them themselves.

-They made quite a sight together: the two Americans and their incredible grocery bag and bike balancing act.
+They made quite a sight: the two Americans and their incredible grocery bag and bike balancing act.

-By the next Thursday the first of the winter monsoons had swept ashore a thousand kilometers to the south, bringing grey mornings, wet days and dark nights to the south Kanto plain.
+By the next Thursday, the first of the winter monsoons had swept ashore a thousand kilometers to the south, bringing gray mornings, wet days and dark nights to the southern end of the Kanto plain.

-"Fetch!" said Matlock.
-"What happened to all our perfect Thurdays?"
+“Fetch!” said Matlock.
+“What happened to all our perfect Thursdays?”

 "Winter."